TatianePimentaLeal/tatianepimentaleal/README.md

 ### Hi there!
 I am Tatiane Leal.

-- 🔭 I’m currently working on Front-end (Alura) and learning Java (MJV).
+- 🔭 I’m currently working on Front-end (Alura) and working as a Java Trainee at the MJV Innovation.
 - :books: I have a BSc Librarianship degree and have postgraduate degree in Information Architeture.
 I am experience in global pharmaceutical companies as Sanofi and GSK, already manage a team of seven people and now I am looking forward to apply for a Developer job.
 I have advanced English and basic Spanish/French.
 - 📫 How to reach me: tatianepimentaleal@gmail.com or https://twitter.com/tatyplummer
 - :newspaper: Check my articles here: https://tatianepimentaleal.hashnode.dev